Key Takeaways

 Collect business details

-Prepare accurate payroll records, employee count and job classifications before asking for quotes.
+Prepare accurate payroll records, employee count and job classifications before gathering quotes for business insurance in Illinois.

 3. 3